Socializing Your Dog in a Changing World

 I have had a great deal of success teaching dogs to be comfortable around people, other dogs, and the general distractions and noises that accompany civilization by finding a spot slightly off the beaten path on a busy or semi-busy street.
 Once there, I sit or stand with my dog, praising them when loud and potential scary distractions pass by us.
 Think motorcycles, trash trucks, cars playing loud music, etc. Do that for 15 or 20 minutes 3 times a week for a month, and almost nothing in a typical urban or suburban environment will phase or startle the dog.
 During these sessions, people will likely pass right by you.
 About 75% will acknowledge, wave, or say hello to a person with a dog.

 Some passersby will stop and want to say hello to your dog.
 Be friendly and praise your dog for being comfortable and calm.
 Whether you allow them to pet the dog will depend on your comfort level, whether they are wearing a mask, etc. Having the dog on a 6-foot leash makes it easier to allow a stranger (or friend) to pet the dog without you having to get too close.
-This is much more awkward than it was in the days before Covid, but its' not impossible.
+This is much more awkward than it was in the days before Covid, but its’ not impossible.
 Look at it this way.
 In a year or two, things will likely be back to normal or much closer to normal than they are currently.
-With a little luck, you might be blessed by having your well socialized dog for the next 10-15 years.
+With a little luck, you might be blessed by having your well-socialized dog for the next 10-15 years.

-In my view, that makes the time you spend socializing your dog now absolutely worth doing.
+In my view, that makes the time you spend socializing with your dog now absolutely worth doing.
 Hopefully, this article gives you some direction about how to do this properly.

 Finally, this article is just an outline, a basic guide for getting started.
 All pet parents are encouraged to seek out and work with a professional dog trainer.
 Speak with your veterinarian for a referral, check out schools like mine (Animal Behavior College) or dog trainer organizations like the APDT.

-Covid has been brought some unprecedented challenges for many, but don’t let it prevent you from giving a deserving dog a loving forever home if that’s what your heart is calling you to.
+Covid has brought some unprecedented challenges for many, but don’t let it prevent you from giving a deserving dog a loving forever home if that’s what your heart is calling you to.